repzlaw/picture-works-task/README.md

+# TASK MANAGEMENT APPLICATION

+## DESCRIPTION

+API built with laravel backend.

+Front end with ReactJs

+laravel react task management for picture works

+Created API endpoints for all features specified like :
+- creation of tasks
+- fetching all task
+- reordering sort_order
+- updating tasks

-laravel react task for picture works i created api endpoints for all features specified like creation of tasks fetching all task reordering sort_order and updating tasks. all features are working fine. the react components are also ready and functional i also wrote a unit test for the create task endpoint
+All features are working fine and the react components are also ready and functional

+Also wrote a unit test for the create task endpoint

+### HOW TO INSTALL

+- Clone project to your local repository.

+- copy env example file to .env

+- RUN the following commands

+- `composer install`

+- `npm install`

+- `php artisan migrate`

+- `php artisan db:seed`